Stable image reconstruction using total variation minimization: Abstract

 \section{Abstract}

-This article presents near-optimal guarantees for stable and robust image recovery from undersampled noisy measurements using total variation minimization, and our results may be the first of this kind.
+This article presents near-optimal guarantees for stable and robust image recovery from undersampled noisy measurements using total variation minimization.
 In particular, we show that from $O(s\log(N))$ nonadaptive linear measurements, an image can be reconstructed to within the best $s$-term approximation of its gradient up to a logarithmic factor, and this factor can be removed by taking slightly more measurements.
-Along the way, we prove a strengthened Sobolev inequality for functions lying in the null space of a suitably incoherent matrix.
+Along the way, we prove a strengthened Sobolev inequality for functions lying in the null space of suitably incoherent matrices.